-IAU’s January Term (J-Term) Traveling Seminar builds visual literacy in the history of art and archaeology as well as examines philosophical literature of the Mediterranean Basin- from Antiquity to the Middle Ages.
-The seminar cultivates strong research and critical thinking skills and develops students’ abilities to synthesize cultural, historical, political and social information as it relates to the visual arts.
-The experiential learning component consists of a series of site visits made by academic experts from IAU in addition to local guides and experts in the field of history, art history, and archaeology.
+IAU’s Mediterranean Basin January Term Traveling Seminar is designed for students interested in an academic and cultural experience in France, Italy, and Greece.
+Students build visual literacy in the history of art and archaeology as well as examine philosophical literature of the Mediterranean Basin from Antiquity to the Middle Ages.
+The seminar cultivates students' abilities to synthesize cultural, historical, political, and social information as it relates to the visual arts.
+The experiential learning component consists of a series of site visits made by academic experts from IAU in addition to local guides and faculty in the field of history, art history, and archaeology.

 Students can choose one of the following courses:

 Art History 385: Ancient and Medieval Classical Art and Architecture

 History 385: Ancient and Medieval Mediterranean Cultural History

 Cross Cultural Studies 385: Cultural Identities in Mediterranean Europe

 Religious Studies 385: From Polytheism to Monotheism, The Early Christian Period in Italy, Greece & France